 Sarpy County Divorce Lawyers

 If you are seeking a divorce, our Bellevue, NE divorce attorneys at Reagan Melton & Delaney can provide the compassionate guidance you need throughout your case.
 The processes and proceedings are complicated, requiring mounds of paperwork to be completed and various steps to be filed.
 Failing to adhere to the rules and laws concerning the dissolution of marriage can cause delays or even result in your case being dismissed, which means you would have to restart the process.

 Our Sarpy County divorce lawyers have extensive experience and know how to navigate every stage of the process.
 We are client-focused and will keep your goals and best interests in mind as we assist you with your case.
 Going through a life-changing event can be stressful and frustrating, which is why we will be available to answer your questions and return your phone calls and emails promptly.
-When you choose our Nebraska divorce attorneys, you can be confident that you will have a team on your side who truly cares about you and will treat you with the respect you deserve.
+When you choose our Nebraska family law attorneys, you can be confident that you will have a team on your side who truly cares about you and will treat you with the respect you deserve.

 Seeking to file for divorce in Nebraska?
 To seek a dissolution of marriage, you must first ensure that you meet the state's residency requirements.
 Generally, you and your spouse must have lived in Nebraska for at least 1 year before you can file for a divorce.
 However, if you've resided in Nebraska for less than 1 year, but you were married in the state and have lived here since your marriage, you can submit your request.